TechnicJelle/CMGT_GraduationReport/report.typ

 I should look into Bindless.
 It apparently has the potential to be MUCH faster!
-When comparing bindless OpenGL to bindful OpenGL, the speedup can be 7x, according to https://www.nvidia.com/en-us/drivers/bindless-graphics/
+When comparing bindless @opengl to bindful @opengl, the speedup can be 7x, according to https://www.nvidia.com/en-us/drivers/bindless-graphics/
-I assume such high performance gains won't be possible with Vulkan, because bindful Vulkan is already faster than bindful OpenGL.
+I assume such high performance gains won't be possible with @vulkan, because bindful @vulkan is already faster than bindful @opengl.
 But we will see when I actually get there...

 I will make multiple programs that all do the this:
 - show some spinning textured cubes
-	- Textures may be bindless-only, whenever the API allows that functionality
+	- Textures may be bindless-only, whenever the @api allows that functionality
 - maybe a suzanne
 - super simple lighting
 	- fancier(?if there is time; a day?)